 Visitors to Madingley Hall are encouraged to take full advantage of the gardens: winding gravel paths through the undulating terrain, and on a cold, crisp morning, or a balmy summer afternoon, provide the ideal location for a relaxing stroll.
 A comprehensive souvenir guide on the gardens is available to purchase from the Hall's Reception Office.

 Fascinating tours of the Hall and gardens can be arranged for small groups.

 Visitors may walk round the garden during daylight hours.
 Please complete the information slip in the entrance porch at the front of the hall and place in the box with a suggested donation of £5.

 Click on the garden map button below to download a map.
 Picnics, games, radios and dogs are not permitted in the grounds.
 Toilets are located inside the front door.
 Tea, coffee and light refreshments are available in the Terrace Bar.
 Please note that the Hall is not open to the public.

-The Gardens are also open as part of the National Garden Scheme on Sunday 23 June 2019 and as part of the Open Cambridge event in September 2019.
-Please see the Events page for more details.
+The Gardens are also open as part of the National Garden Scheme and the Open Cambridge each year.

 Please feel free to download the following walk guides below: